 Michael Martell is a partner of Morrison Cohen LLP, a New York City-based law firm, and a member of its Corporate Department.
 His practice covers all areas of corporate law, including counseling domestic and international clients in transactional matters and acting as their primary outside general counsel.
 Michael serves on several boards of directors of for profit and not-for profit organizations.
 He earned a BA degree from Union College and a JD degree from New York University School of Law.

-Jennifer is a Vice President and the Diversity & Inclusion Program Manager at Credit Suisse.
+Jennifer Andrews is a Vice President and the Diversity & Inclusion Program Manager at Credit Suisse.
 She supports the implementation of the Credit Suisse Diversity and Inclusion strategy within the Americas.
 Jennifer’s primary focus is on engaging, developing and advocating for Credit Suisse’s diverse employees.

 Prior to working at Credit Suisse Jennifer took a career break to focus on her family.
 During Jennifer’s career break, she remained active professionally by working as an independent consultant and taking on various leadership roles as a parent volunteer at her children’s school.